Introduction to SABER Error Covariance Model

 The list of available blocks for constructing a block chain in SABER can be found in SABER blocks.

-The most basic model for the background covariance is have a B that is constant in time which, in SABER, is an example of a parametric B. Sometimes referred to as a “static” B in the literature, a parametric model for B could be a model which does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
+A simple model for the background covariance is a B that is constant in time which, in SABER, is an example of a parametric B. Sometimes referred to as a “static” B in the literature, a parametric B could be a fully static model that does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
 The implementation of a parametric B will directly match the expression in Eq.
 (18).
 Alternatively, B could modeled using an ensemble of forecasts (e.g. similar to what is done in an Ensemble Kalman Filter).
 This Ensemble B will allow the background covariances to evolve in time.
 Finally, the parametric and ensemble models can be combined into a hybrid B using a weighted sum.
 These models are described in the following sections.

 Parametric B